achang319/Sentiment-Analysis-on-Movie-Reviews/README.md

 https://ai.stanford.edu/~amaas/data/sentiment/.
 There will be one folder name "aclImdb", in which contains both "train" and "test" folders.

-## Running the program
-Put the IPython Notebook in the same directory as the "aclImdb" folder.
-Then, run the notebook to see the results.

 ## Results:
 Logistic Regression performs the best prediction, with an accuracy of 88.34%.